Trump's Day 1 Orders Hit Markets and Your Wallet Hard

 Markets Hate Uncertainty

 Wall Street's reaction tells you everything about business confidence right now.
 Companies hate not knowing what the rules will be next month.
-The executive orders create uncertainty about supply chains, labor costs, and trade relationships.
+Policy changes create uncertainty about supply chains, labor costs, and trade relationships.

 The personal savings rate is just 4%, meaning most families don't have much cushion for higher prices.
 When tariffs and immigration policies push up costs, people feel it quickly.